MsNose/travelitaly/content/blog/8_ivrea.md

 The town is really alive, we were even fortunate enough to witness a wedding where half of the town participated.
-You could immediately feel the shift to the Alpine regio, it is the last town before the valley, just at the legs of the mountains, like all the other startegical towns.
+You could immediately feel the shift to the Alpine region.
+It is the last town before the valley, just at the legs of the mountains, like all the other startegical towns.
 It was the first time we saw a mountain river, in a light blue color that I have never seen before, it was truly beautiful.
 It was also hard